bigbearh/minecraftsl/README.md

 minecraftsl
 ===========

 Minecraft Smart Launcher - 3rd Party Open-Source Minecraft Launcher

-Changelog :

-[Build 1 beta 1]
-- First build
+See the file INFO if you need some informations about the project and how it goes on .